ckaynatividad/ckaynatividad/README.md

 ## 🎐

- I am a full-stack software engineer and I love all things visual art.
+ I am a full-stack software engineer and I love all things art.

 ####